Warby Parker (WRBY)

 A company’s long-term performance is an indicator of its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.

-As you can see below, Warby Parker’s sales grew at an impressive 15.5% compounded annual growth rate over the last five years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new stores and expanded its reach.
+As you can see below, Warby Parker’s 16.1% annualized revenue growth over the last six years (we compare to 2019 to normalize for COVID-19 impacts) was impressive as it opened new stores and expanded its reach.

-Looking ahead, sell-side analysts expect revenue to grow 14.6% over the next 12 months, similar to its five-year rate.
-This projection is eye-popping and suggests the market sees success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 15.8% over the next 12 months, similar to its six-year rate.
+This projection is eye-popping and implies the market sees success for its products.

 6. Number of Stores

-Warby Parker opened new stores at a rapid clip over the last two years, averaging 19% annual growth, much faster than the broader consumer retail sector.
+Over the last two years, Warby Parker opened new stores at a rapid clip by averaging 17.9% annual growth, among the fastest in the consumer retail sector.
 This gives it a chance to scale into a mid-sized business over time.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.